 THE TALLYMAN’S LAMENT

-In 2008, Robin James Hurt recorded his debut solo album, after many appearances on albums by other artists and bands of which he was a member.
+In 2008, Robin James Hurt recorded his debut solo album, after many appearances on albums by other artists and bands and a fledgeling debut solo EP, “The Spider’s Legs”.

 A big step forward for Robin musically, the album was produced by Liam Mulvaney and recorded in Dublin, Ireland with a fine supporting cast of musicians, including the principal members of the The Band Of Moonlight Love, the collective formed in 2004 by Robin and his regular musical partner and foil, Mick Morris.

 The Tallyman’s Lament realised Robin’s signature sound on a grand scale, taking traditional tunes and folk songs and re-arranging, re-writing and re-inventing them in his unique style, while also blending in several original compositions.

 The latter include the catchy mandolin- and castanet-led The Band of Moonlight Love, written as a theme tune for Robin’s group of like-minded musical friends.

 The well-known Northumbrian folk song When The Boat Comes In is given a punchy new lease of life as is another song from the sea, Farewell To Tarwathie.
 This Scots ballad, written by George Scroggie in the 1850s and sung by many including Judy Collins, Joni Mitchell and Eurythmics, has been transformed by Robin into a lively caterwauling anthem.